HarshitS17/Code-Extractor/README.md

 # Code-Extractor
-It extracts the code form any yt viodeo lecture
+It extracts the code form any yt video lecture